 The Grant County School District is committed to providing world class education to all students.
 An integral component of the commitments is the RTI/MTSS framework.
 The RTI/MTSS framework is designed to support academic and social/behavior success for all students.
-The Grant County School District RTI/MTSS framework is built on a foundation of highly qualified instruction, and Positive Interventions and Supports (PBIS), this foundation supports a commitment to evidence-based practice, interventions and assessment to provide all students with the level of support to meet their individual needs.
+The Grant County School District RTI/MTSS framework is built on a foundation of highly qualified instruction, and Positive Interventions and Supports (PBIS).
+This foundation supports a commitment to evidence-based practice, interventions, and assessment to provide all students with the level of support to meet their individual needs.
 The RTI/MTSS framework includes three tiers of intervention.

-- Tier One Interventions are school wide and class wide supports available to all students. - Tier Two Interventions are provided for students who need more student specific instruction and support-These interventions occur in a small group. - Tier Three Interventions provide intense support to match the needs of an individual student.
+- Tier One Interventions are schoolwide and class-wide supports available to all students. - Tier Two Interventions are provided for students who need more student specific instruction and support.. - Tier Three Interventions provide intense support to match the needs of an individual student.